tpayne/CloudRun/samples/FileSampleApp/README.md

 The contents of the file 'f.txt' will be displaid.

+The following RESTful calls are supported...
+- upload - For uploading files
+- files - For listing files
+- files/[filename] - For viewing files

 Deploying the App to CloudRun
 -----------------------------
 To deploy the app to CloudRun, you can do...